birkenkrahe/ai482/8_ai_sales_marketing/README.md

 will buy depending on his purchasing history.
 (3) Predicting if a customer will buy or bail.
 (3) Predicting if email is spam or not.
 (4) Predicting if an image is a cat or dog (or neither).

+<sup><a id="fn.2" href="#fnr.2">2</a></sup> "As little as 5% of the actual code for machine learning
+production systems is the model itself.
+What turns a collection of machine learning solutions into an end-to-end machine learning platform is an architecture that embraces technologies designed to speed up modelling, automate the deployment, and ensure scalability and reliability in production." ([Hellstrom, 2020](#orgb28993d))

+<sup><a id="fn.3" href="#fnr.3">3</a></sup> The relationship between AI and ML is briefly explained in AIMA
+at the start.
+Part V of the book deals exclusively with machine learning.
+The distinctions (data science, AI, machine learning) are not precise at all though.

+<sup><a id="fn.4" href="#fnr.4">4</a></sup> We discussed some of them in class.
+Some issues were also
+mentioned by Andrew Ng: data validation and availability; change management (for deployment); scaling; value identification;
+maintenance/debugging.